 Homeowners insurance pays to repair or rebuild your home and replace its contents if they’re damaged by specific perils like fire, theft or a weather event such as wind or lightning.

 If you’re not familiar with home insurance coverage and its policies, you might end up paying more than you should for inadequate coverage.
-To help you find a homeowners insurance policy that works for you, here are the six best home insurance companies for October 2021.
+To help you find a homeowners insurance policy that works for you, here are the six best home insurance companies of 2021.

 - Erie Insurance Company – Best Range of Coverage Options

 - Unused claims money is paid to a non-profit of your choice

 - Flat fee for administration, in addition to low monthly premiums